dracula/uptime-kuma/INSTALL.md

 #### Activating theme

-1. Do this
+1. Activate dark theme for status page
-2. Then that
+2. Paste the contents of the theme.css into the "Custom CSS" textfield
-3. Boom!
-It's working
+3. Press "Save"